Joshua Baer: Qualifications as an appraiser of Antique American Indian Art

 Education and publications

-Joshua Baer is the author of three books on American Indian art: Collecting The Navajo Child's Blanket (1986), Twelve Classics (1989), and The Last Blankets (1998).
-He is the author of numerous magazine articles on American Indian art, including articles about Navajo blankets for Hali Magazine, The Magazine Antiques, Tribal Art Magazine, and the Santa Fean.
-He has also written articles about antique Navajo blankets and prehistoric Southwestern pottery for AuctionWatch.com.
+Joshua Baer is a magna cum laude graduate of the University of California at Santa Cruz, where he received bachelor's degrees in Art History and English Literature in 1974.
+He is the author of three books on Native American art: Collecting The Navajo Child’s Blanket (1986), Twelve Classics (1989), and The Last Blankets (1998).
+He is the author of numerous magazine articles on Native American art, some of which have appeared in Hali Magazine, The Magazine Antiques, Tribal Art Magazine, and the Santa Fean Magazine.
+Mr. Baer has also written articles about antique Navajo blankets and prehistoric Southwestern pottery for AUCTIONWATCH.COM.

 Curatorial experience